-These bugs are very resilient to freezing as they have special proteins in their blood that prevents this from happening.
-While their hearts and brains are not that resistant to freezing and can die when completely frozen, they can be “revived” to life when thawed out.
+These bugs are very resilient to freezing as they have special blood proteins preventing this.
+While their hearts and brains are not resistant to freezing and can die completely frozen, they can be ‘revived’ to life when thawed out.

 More Reading: Journal of the Royal Society of New Zealand (1992)